QIICR/DICOM4QI/instructions/pm.md

 ### Test dataset #2

-This dataset that [can be downloaded here](http://slicer.kitware.com/midas3/download/item/257243/paramap-float.dcm.zip) encodes the same ADC map, but in meters per squared second units.
+This dataset that [can be downloaded here](http://slicer.kitware.com/midas3/download/item/257243/paramap-float.dcm.zip) encodes [the same ADC map as the first dataset](http://slicer.kitware.com/midas3/download/item/126196/701-ADCb500.zip), but in meters per squared second units.
 The result is an object where each pixel value is less than one.
 The goal of this object is to test rendering of the true floating point pixels.